MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/production/installation-manager/index.md

 3. After you accept the license terms of the product, click **Next**.
 4. Choose the package group to install the product.

-    IBM MobileFirst Platform Foundation V8.0 is a replacement for the previous releases that have a different installation name:
+    IBM MobileFirst Foundation V8.0 is a replacement for the previous releases that have a different installation name:
     * Worklight for V5.0.6
     * IBM Worklight for V6.0 to V6.3